ozdmrfatma/first/README.md

-# Basic snake game with using funcitons and loops in c++
+# Basic snake game with using functions and loops in c++